BoredApe8461/Coretime-Mock/README.md

 npm i

 # This will run a parallel copy of the Coretime chain
-npm run chopsticks
+npm run chopsticks-coretime

-# In a new terminal:

-# This will add some mock data to the Coretime chain
+# It is also possible to run a parallel copy of the RegionX chain (assuming it is available on port 9920).
-npm run chopsticks-init
+npm run chopsticks-regionx
 ```